Test Lab

 View test set data in a graph On the Test Lab module menu, select Analysis > Graphs.
 For task details on generating graphs, see Generate an entity graph.

 Create a report of test set data On the Test Lab module menu, select Analysis > Project Report.
-For task details on creating reports, see Create and configure project reports.
+For task details on creating reports, see Create and generate custom project reports.

-For details on additional analysis tools in ALM, see Analysis.
+For details on additional analysis tools, see Analysis.

 6. Link to a defect.